tmttn/AOC21/README.md

 ## Day 2

 Solved with node, partially using GitHub Copilot and some tweaking.
 Funny detail: the proposed Copilot code referenced Santa: was this the solution to another year's challenge?

+## Day 3

+GitHub Copilot is still going strong, but I did struggle a bit.

+## Day 4

+Manipulating multi-dimensional arrays becomes easy when you don't have to think about it.